How to Plant and Grow Cat Grass

 As your cat grass grows, it’ll get unruly.
 Your cat may be your best lawnmower, but if it starts to look a bit scraggly, you can trim it too.

-I like to trim mine back to about 3″ above the soil level.
+I like to trim mine back to about 3 inches above the soil level.
 This enables the blades to stand straight up and not flop over.
 But my cats tend to handle most of the trimming for me!

 Toss your trimmings into your worm bin or compost tumbler.
-They’re almost pure nitrogen and will break down quick.
+They’re almost pure nitrogen and will break down quickly.

 How Long Does Cat Grass Last?

-Because of this, I like to start a new batch of cat grass about every two to three weeks.
-You can do this with a cat grass kit as well.
+Because of this, I like to start a new batch about every two to three weeks.
 I’ve got two identical bonsai pots that I use for the purpose.
 As the cats munch on one batch, I can start a new batch for them.

-My cats seem to like their cat grass the most when it’s 3-4″ in length.
+My cats seem to like their cat grass the most when it’s 3-4 inches in length.
 Much taller, and you end up with a cat making faces as it tries to chew a blade that’s way too long!

 If your cat grass has been fertilized, it may survive as long as a month or two.
 But mine are a bit spoiled and like it better when it’s young.